ocsigen/ocsigen-start/template.distillery/README.md

 Make sure you have a working NPM installation.
 The needed NPM packages (like Cordova) will be installed automatically.

+Warning: NPM packages (and especially Cordova plugin) are very sensitive to version changes.
+You may have to change version numbers in mobile/config.xml.in if something goes wrong during app generation.
+You may also have problems with old versions of gradle or wrong versions of Android packages ...

+** Be prepared!
+You're entering a instable world! **

 Install ocaml-cordova-plugin